 For the last year of Chester’s Life, he had a new best friend.
 Klonopin was a tiny ball of crazy.
 He didn’t care that Chester weighed 25 pounds more than him.
 He’d punch him in the face whenever he felt like it.
-He also took a bite out of my bra.
+He would attack anything that pissed him off.
+I woke up one morning and found a kitten sized bite in my favorite bra.

 He still bites everything he likes.